Skip to main content

 Deedee86 / Pixabay

 They don’t.
-Licking is a common cat behavior, and even though we might not yet understand it, there are probably reasons behind why your cat is licking you.
+Licking is a common cat behavior, and even though we might not yet understand it, there are probably reasons behind your cat licking you.
 According to BBC Science, there are three theories about just why cats lick people.

 There’s also a theory that a cat’s licking a person is similar to the mutual grooming some cats exhibit when they trust each other.
 Cats learn to groom and lick from their mother when they’re young kittens, and as an adult, grooming might be a way to show trust in another being — namely, you.
-Your cat may be demonstrating that he feels secure around you.
+Your animal may be demonstrating that he feels secure around you.

 A third possibility may be that your cat is licking you to prove that he owns you.
 Cats love their own scent, and licking is one way that they spread that scent.
-Much in the same way that cats rub their heads against you to mark your legs, your cat may be licking you to mark you as his.
+Much in the same way that they rub their heads against you to mark your legs, your cat may be licking you to mark you as his.

 A brown and white cat licking a person's hand

 In many cases, there’s no harm in letting your cat lick you a little bit every now and then.
 After all, kitty kisses never hurt anyone, right?
-You’ll want to wash your hands after if your cat is licking your hands or fingers, but usually, this behavior is pretty harmless.
-But because cats’ tongues are rough, things can get uncomfortable if your cat tries to lick you too much.
+You’ll want to wash your hands after if he’s done, but usually, this behavior is pretty harmless.
+But because cats’ tongues are rough, things can get uncomfortable if your furry baby tries to lick you too much.

-Final thoughts on a cat’s licking
+Final thoughts on cat licking

 Licking is a natural behavior for cats, and if your cat is licking you, chances are it’s a positive thing.
 While we don’t fully know why cats lick people, the current theories all suggest that your cat is probably pretty comfortable with you to be licking you.
 So, if your cat licks you on occasion, you can probably take it as a compliment.
-However, like all cat behaviors, it’s possible for licking to become obsessive.
-If you notice your cat is licking you excessively or aggressively, then talk with your vet.
-They might have some insight or might refer you to a cat behaviorist to help you better understand just what’s going on.

 Paige Cerulli